coreboot/coreboot/util/chromeos/README.md

-# Chrome OS Scripts
+# ChromeOS Scripts

-These scripts can be used to access or generate Chrome OS resources, for example to extract System Agent reference code and other blobs (e.g. `mrc.bin`, refcode, VGA option roms) from a Chrome OS recovery image.
+These scripts can be used to access or generate ChromeOS resources, for example to extract System Agent reference code and other blobs (e.g. `mrc.bin`, refcode, VGA option roms) from a ChromeOS recovery image.

 ## crosfirmware.sh

-`crosfirmware.sh` downloads a Chrome OS recovery image from the recovery image server, unpacks it, extracts the firmware update shell archive, extracts the firmware images from the shell archive.
+`crosfirmware.sh` downloads a ChromeOS recovery image from the recovery image server, unpacks it, extracts the firmware update shell archive, extracts the firmware images from the shell archive.

-To download all Chrome OS firmware images, run
+To download all ChromeOS firmware images, run

     $ ./crosfirmware.sh